Escapist-007/CVIP_Projects/README.md

 **Approach:**
 - Use `FDDB` dataset to train the model with 'face images and `CBCL` dataset to train with 'non-face images'
-- Implement `integral image` calculation
+- Implements `integral image` calculation
 - `Adaboost` implementation
-- Implement `CASCADING` to reject non-face region quickly
+- Implements `CASCADING` to reject non-face region quickly

 [Project Report](Project_03/Report.pdf)